pact-foundation/pact-jvm/provider/gradle/README.md

 ```

 _NOTE:_ The pact broker requires a version for all published pacts.
 The `pactPublish` task will use the version of the
 gradle project by default.
-You can override this with the `providerVersion` property.
+You can override this with the `consumerVersion` property.
 Make sure you have set one
 otherwise the broker will reject the pact files.

 ## Publishing to an authenticated pact broker